SharePoint/sp-dev-docs/docs/general-development/how-to-create-an-odata-data-service-for-use-as-a-bcs-external-system.md

 - Office Developer Tools for Visual Studio 2012

-For information about setting up your development environment, see  [Set up a general development environment for SharePoint 2013](set-up-a-general-development-environment-for-sharepoint.md).
+For information about setting up your development environment, see  [Set up a general development environment for SharePoint](set-up-a-general-development-environment-for-sharepoint.md).